cswartzvi/hamilton/docs/hamilton-ui/ui.rst

 Running on Snowflake
 ---------------------
-You can run the Hamilton UI on Snowflake Container Services.
-For a detailed guide, see the blog post `Observability of Python code and application logic with Hamilton UI on Snowflake Container Services <https://medium.com/@pkantyka/observability-of-python-code-and-application-logic-with-hamilton-ui-on-snowflake-container-services-a26693b46635>`_ by
+You can run the Apache Hamilton UI on Snowflake Container Services.
+For a detailed guide, see the blog post `Observability of Python code and application logic with Apache Hamilton UI on Snowflake Container Services <https://medium.com/@pkantyka/observability-of-python-code-and-application-logic-with-hamilton-ui-on-snowflake-container-services-a26693b46635>`_ by
-`Greg Kantyka <https://medium.com/@pkantyka>`_ and the `Hamilton Snowflake Example <https://github.com/DAGWorks-Inc/hamilton/tree/main/examples/snowflake/hamilton_ui>`_.
+`Greg Kantyka <https://medium.com/@pkantyka>`_ and the `Apache Hamilton Snowflake Example <https://github.com/apache/hamilton/tree/main/examples/snowflake/hamilton_ui>`_.

 -----------
 Get started